David Williamson Shaffer: Urban Science

 Players engage in the professional practices of urban planning and learn how to become ecological thinkers in the process.
 They work together to tackle the urban issues that face their city, using iPlan, a Geographic Information System (GIS) tool that helps them develop a comprehensive plan for their community.

 Land Science

 Land Science extends the game Urban Science.
 In Land Science, players become interns at the office of a fictitious urban and regional planning firm, Land Management Associates.
 Players weigh the trade-offs of land use decisions in ecologically-sensitive areas, interact with virtual stakeholders and use iPlan, a custom-designed Geographic Information System, to develop land use plans for local and national sites.

 Nephrotex

 Players are welcomed as early career hires into the fictitious company Nephrotex, whose core technology is the ultrafiltration unit, or dialyzer, of a hemodialysis machine.
 The players' assigned task is to design a next-generation dialyzer that incorporates carbon nanotubes and chemical surfactants into the hollow fibers of the dialyzer unit.
-Since design is a foundational discipline for engineers, we focus on bringing engineering design to first-year engineering students.
+The game is intended to teach first-year engineering students design skills.